-This article illustrates how to copy comments in excel using VLOOKUP.
-The built-in VLOOKUP function in excel can find and return values only.
-But, it is not possible to copy comments along with values using this function.
-Using a user-defined function or UDF can be a way around doing this.
+The built-in VLOOKUP function in Excel can find and return values only.
+However, it is not possible to copy comments along with values using this function.
+Using a user-defined function (UDF) can be a way of doing this.
 Follow the article to learn how to do that.

 Steps to Copy Comments in Excel Using User-Defined Vlookup Function